max-delta/retrofit-public/docs/coding_standards.md

 This generally results in 'heavy' files up top, and 'light' files on bottom, w.r.t. the amount of dependencies they add to includer

+The nuance of the quotes versus brackets is to take advantage of a configuration option during compilationa and static analysis to treat angle bracket includes as 'external' code with less strict warnings

+Note that you may need to adjust your Intellisense settings in 'Options -> Text Editor -> C/C++ -> Intellisense -> General -> Include style for suggestions' to 'Quotes' to make includes show up properly

 Rationale: Maintainability

 ### No one-line flow-control directives